WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 ## Webpack SVG images vs SVG fonts

 Let us distinguish between webfonts and images.
 We do it by namig convention.
-All webfonts alaways have to be suffixed with `-webfont`.
+To do so, all webfonts alaways have to be suffixed with `-webfont`.

 _webpack.front.config.js_